knime/knime-business-hub-public/README.md

 Ingress rules may need to be further updated depending on use of other tools to correctly set DNS, TLS, etc.

+See "Deploy Ingress Resources in `networking/ingress-nginx` for more information.

 ## Install Business Hub